 9 oz of milk – you can use any kind of milk for this recipe; coconut milk, almond milk, cow’s milk, goat’s milk, rice milk, or any other kind you can think of.

-I chose to use goat’s milk because I have fresh raw milk from my goats and making soap was another great way to use it.
-If you don’ have a milk animal you can purchase milk from a local farm or at the grocery store.
+I chose to use goat’s milk because I have fresh raw milk from my goats and making soap was another great way to use it ( I also make this Easy Raw Milk Goat Cheese and sometimes I can my milk.
+You can read about this in How to Can Milk) If you don’t have a milk animal you can purchase milk from a local farm or at the grocery store.